lion-star-gold/8-week-SQL-challenge/README.md

 Customer B bought everything on the menu <b>twice</b>, having visited 6 times, and every customer purchased at least 2 bowls of ramen each.
 Ramen 🍜 was by far the most popular dish, with double the sales of the closest competing item, curry 🍛.
 The least popular was sushi.

+Customer C never became a member.
+However, A and B did and respectively each bought curry and sushi first after becoming a member.
+Sushi was also customer B's favourite dish.

 <br>
 <br>